 - We’re working on your request.
 Hang tight!

-Some help desk software (including Groove) makes it easy to insert your customer’s first name into your email, so if you have the option, I urge you to take it.
+Some help desk software (including Groove) makes it easy to insert your contact’s name into your email, so if you have the option, I urge you to take it.

-And if you can’t use their name, or don’t have a customer’s name (you’ll typically be required to set a “fallback” greeting in case the software doesn’t recognize the customer’s name), then think about what kind of tone you want to set with your nameless greeting.
+If you can’t use their name, you’ll typically be required to set a “fallback” greeting.
+In that case, think about what kind of tone you want to set with your nameless greeting.

 The right tone for you depends on your business and your audience, but don’t ignore this critical decision.
-Think hard about what your customers would actually want to be addressed as (consider even asking a few of them), and use that.
+Think hard about what your customers would actually want to be addressed as (consider even asking a few of them).

 Each customer complaint could mean that dozens of other customers are having the same problem and not letting you know.